mnzaki/coolsoft-13-wiki/Conventions-and-Guidelines.md

 ### Whitespace
 Git understands whitespace.
 An empty line (emphasis on *empty*; no spaces!) signifies the beginning of a new 'block' of text to git.
 Git can automerge blocks of text no problem.
 Help Git help You by separating your blocks with empty lines!

+- One and only one empty line after the beginning and before the `end` of a `class` definition
 - One and only one empty line between method `def`initions.
 - One and only one empty line between separate 'blocks' of code inside a method.
 - NO useless spaces at the end of the line!
 [FOLLOW THESE INSTRUCTIONS](https://github.com/DevYah/coolsoft-13/wiki/Configuring-Your-Environment#configuring-sublime)